AfricasTalkingLtd/africastalking-java/README.md

 [ ![Download](https://api.bintray.com/packages/africastalking/java/com.africastalking/images/download.svg) ](https://bintray.com/africastalking/java/com.africastalking/_latestVersion)

-> The wrapper provides convenient access to the Africa's Talking API from applications written in Java.
+> The SDK provides convenient access to the Africa's Talking API from applications written in Java.
 >
 >
 > **Android Users**:
-> Remember your API key has to be kept secret; hard-coding it into an apk or a jar you publish is a security risk.
-So on Android, use the [Android SDK](https://github.com/AfricasTalkingLtd/africastalking-android).
+> Remember your API key has to be kept secret; hard-coding it into an apk you publish is a security risk.
+So on Android, use the [Android SDK](https://github.com/AfricasTalkingLtd/africastalking-android) instead.

 ## Documentation